 Finally, residents who require off-street parking during the winter should start looking into options now.
 Vehicles that hang over or are parked on the sidewalk or street during a storm are prone to damage and become a dangerous obstacle for clearing crews.

 The overnight winter parking ban will be in effect from Dec.
 15, 2014, to March 31, 2015.
 Like last season, it will be enforced only during declared snow and ice events, from 1 a.m. to 6 a.m.
 Those in violation of the ban can be ticketed or towed.

-The easiest way to stay informed is to sign up for notifications.Residents can also email a request to email@example.com call 311.
+The easiest way to stay informed is to sign up for notifications.Residents can also email a request to firstname.lastname@example.org or call 311.
 For those who signed up last season, you will continue to receive notifications when the ban will be enforced.